Matthew J. Ryan: Legacy

 The Matthew J. Ryan Veterinary Hospital at the University of Pennsylvania is named in his honor.

 In 1999, the Capitol Annex of the Pennsylvania State Capitol building in Harrisburg was renamed the Speaker Matthew J. Ryan Legislative Office Building.

+At Villanova University, the Matthew J. Ryan Center for the Study of Free Institutions and the Public Good "promotes inquiry into the principles and processes of free government and seeks to advance understanding of the responsibilities of statesmen and stateswomen, and citizens of constitutional democratic societies."
+The Ryan Center is run by professors Dr. Brian Satterfield and Dr. Jordan Watts as well as student co-presidents Liam Higgins and Nicholas Shapkarov.